-Laptop and Internet Access: Every student is required to own a laptop and have internet access.
+Laptop and Internet Access: Every student is required to have access to a laptop and the internet.

-Lab Fee: none
+Lab Fees: None

 Mission, Vision, and Philosophy

 Mission: Navajo Technical University honors Diné culture and language, while educating for the future.

 Vision: Navajo Technical University provides an excellent educational experience in a supportive, culturally diverse environment, enabling all community members to grow intellectually, culturally, and economically.